 Elective courses provide you with an opportunity to enhance your knowledge, skills and professional attitude beyond that provided by the core curriculum.

 Students may conduct independent research or collaborate on projects under a mentor’s guidance.
-There are four main routes to complete research:
+Here is how to get involved with research:

 - Dual/collaborative degree program